arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 The first parameter of the `assertAll()` method is an optional title message that identifies the asserted state.

-If this example was to fail, both assertions would be executed before failing the test and reporting the failures together:
+If this example were to fail, both assertions be execute before failing the test and reporting the failures together:

 ```bash
 org.opentest4j.MultipleFailuresError: person (2 failures)